Casa de los Dávila and the Capilla de los Remedios

 Capilla de los Remedios

-.
-The chapel was built to house the remains of his family.
+The Casa de los Dávila is one of the few homes in the city to have its own private chapel.
+The Capilla de los Remedios was built to house the remains of his family.
 This is where the body of Francisco Dávila is interred.

 The chapels architectural style is Mudejar, created by the Muslims.
 The interior structure holds a small temple in the shape of a cross with a vaulted brick ceiling.
 The outside of the chapel has a bell tower made of brick that has a spectacular view of the port.
 At the time it was built the tower also displayed the families’ coat of arms/ escudo de armas which was destroyed by Boyers who led the invading Haitian troupes in 1830.